 Historically, the Commission set a range between +5% and -5%.
 The Commission is looking to restore caps and collars within a range of +6% to -4%.
 Retaining a 0% collar is resulting in more funds continuing to shift from councils with greater relative disadvantage to councils with more relative advantage.
 The Commission will keep the transitional arrangements for the 2022 recommendations.
-It is consulting with the sector about the recommendations for 2023 and beyond and the most appropriate approach to resume the original lower limit, which may include a staged option.
+It continues to consult with the sector about the recommendations for 2023-24 and beyond and the most appropriate approach to resume the original lower limit, which may including a staged option.